Boynton Beach Police Chief Michael Gregory speaks on Stanley Davis III death investigation

 The department said it has turned over all video and evidence to the Florida Highway Patrol.

-"The Florida state statute 112 is very clear how complaint and disciplinary investigation have to be handled with allegations against police officers.
-And, how those cases have to be handled and we have to follow that process," Chief Gregory said.
+"The Florida state statute 112 is very clear how complaint and disciplinary investigation have to be handled with allegations against police officers and how those cases have to be handled, and we have to follow that process," Gregory said.

-The department also said they have replaced an outdated system for dashcams but current technology is in place for K9 units and DUI investigation vehicles, not the cruiser involved in the Dec.
+Gregory said his department has also replaced an outdated system for dashboard cameras, but current technology is in place for K9 units and DUI investigation vehicles, not the cruiser involved in the Dec.
 26 incident.

-"Based on the conversations with the community that's been speaking at the commissioner meetings, I'm prepared to present that as an option in the budget process to re-establish the dashcam program," Chief Gregory said.
+"Based on the conversations with the community that's been speaking at the commissioner meetings, I'm prepared to present that as an option in the budget process to re-establish the dash-cam program," Gregory said.

 The unnamed officer, who attempted the traffic stop, remains on paid administrative leave.